syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Drawing-Objects.md

   Dim application As IApplication = excelEngine.Excel
   application.DefaultVersion = ExcelVersion.Xlsx
-  Dim workbook As IWorkbook = application.Workbooks.Open("InputTemplate.xlsx", ExcelOpenType.Automatic)
+  Dim workbook As IWorkbook = application.Workbooks.Open("CommentsTemplate.xlsx", ExcelOpenType.Automatic)
   Dim worksheet As IWorksheet = workbook.Worksheets(0)

-  'Collection of threaded comments
-  Dim threadedComments As IThreadedComments = worksheet.ThreadedComments
+ 'Get the collection of threaded comments in the worksheet Dim threadedComments As IThreadedComments = worksheet.ThreadedComments

-  'Add threaded comment
-  Dim threadedComment1 As IThreadedComment = worksheet.Range("A1").AddThreadedComment("Hello World")
-  Dim threadedComment2 As IThreadedComment = worksheet.Range("B1").AddThreadedComment("Hello World", "User")

-  'Clear all the threaded comment from the threaded comments collection threadedComments.Clear()
+  'clear all the threaded comment from the threaded comments collection threadedComments.Clear()

   'Saving the workbook